Documents to download

 The specific needs of veterans have come under ever-greater focus in recent years.
 This has been driven in part by the post-service experiences of those who served in combat operations in Afghanistan and Iraq.

-The Armed Forces Covenant, adopted in 2011, articulated the principles of no disadvantage and special consideration; that no current or former member of the armed forces, or their families, should be at a disadvantage compared to other citizens in the provision of public and commercial services.
+The Armed Forces Covenant is a commitment from ‘government, businesses, local authorities, charities and the public’ to support current and former members of the Armed Forces and their families.
+It was adopted in 2011 and articulated the principles of no disadvantage and special consideration; that no current or former member of the armed forces, or their families, should be at a disadvantage compared to other citizens in the provision of public and commercial services.

 In 2018 the Government published a Veterans’ Strategy, followed by a new action plan for 2022-24 in January 2022.
 A refresh of the strategy is due in 2024.

-The Government has created an Office for Veterans’ Affairs in the Cabinet Office to better coordinate policies across Government, with Scotland, Wales and Northern Ireland and with local authorities.
+In 2019 the Government created an Office for Veterans’ Affairs in the Cabinet Office to better coordinate policies across government, with Scotland, Wales and Northern Ireland and with local authorities.

 The annual Armed Forces Covenant reports include information on policies directed towards veterans and progress made year-on-year.
 In 2021 the title of these reports incorporated veterans for the first time.
 Ministers said this was to reflect the report as a joint effort between the Ministry of Defence and Cabinet Office.

 Veterans may attract additional preference in certain circumstances when applying for council housing.
-The MOD has a referral scheme to support veterans in accessing housing association properties.
+The Ministry of Defence (MoD) has a referral scheme to support veterans in accessing housing association properties.

 Ex-service personnel are at an increased risk of experiencing street homelessness.
-In England, “vulnerable former members of the armed forces” and in Wales “a person who has served in the regular armed forces of the Crown who has been homeless since leaving those forces” are identified as priority need categories for assistance with housing.
+Legislation in England and Wales sets out priority need categories for assistance with housing.
+In England section 189 of the Housing Act 1996 identifies “vulnerable former members of the armed forces” as priority need.
+In Wales section 70 of the Housing (Wales) Act 2014 identifies “a person who has served in the regular armed forces of the Crown who has been homeless since leaving those forces” as priority need.
 In Scotland there is a duty to find permanent accommodation for all unintentionally homeless applicants.

 A new cross-government strategy for England, Ending rough sleeping for good, was published in September 2022.
 Commitment 4.4 says “No-one who has served in the UK Armed Forces should face the need to sleep rough.”